-The list below includes 32 free or cheap things to do in or near Crescent City, California, including 18 different types of inexpensive activities like Parks, Hiking, Museums and National & State Parks.
+- The list below includes 45 free or cheap things to do in or near Crescent City, California, including 34 different types of inexpensive activities like Beaches, National & State Parks, History Museums and Parks.

-From Jedediah Smith Redwoods State Park to Battery Point Lighthouse, there are a variety of budget-friendly attractions in Crescent City and in nearby cities like Brookings, Cave Junction, Gold Beach and Medford.
+- From Jedediah Smith Redwoods State Park to Howland Hill Road, there are a variety of budget-friendly attractions in Crescent City and in nearby cities within 25 miles like Brookings.

 Featuring an 1100-foot elevation drop, Damnation Creek Trail takes visitors through a wooded area containing redwoods, Sitka spruce, red alder and Douglas fir.
 The trail is suitable for hiking and ends at a rocky beach along the Pacific Ocean.